barryklipp/rallygrid/README.md

 ### Mock Content Generation

 The `generateContent()` utility returns random placeholder text after a short delay.
-It powers the "+ Add Block" button in the workspace.
+It powers the "+ Add Block" button in the workspace, which uses the reusable `Button` component from `@/components/ui/button`.